STAT545-UBC/STAT545-UBC-original-website/syllabus.md

 sep-22 tues    <a href="cm005_ggplot2-intro.html">cm005</a>: Intro to ggplot2
 sep-24 thurs   <a href="cm006_rmarkdown.html">cm006</a>: R Markdown
 sep-29 tues    <a href="cm007_dplyr-intro.html">cm007</a>: dplyr: the pipe and single table verbs
-oct-01 thurs   <a href="cm008_dplyr-contd.html">cm008</a>: dplyr: group_by, Basic flavors of R objects
+oct-01 thurs   <a href="cm008_dplyr-contd.html">cm008</a>: dplyr: group_by
-oct-06 tues    cm009: dplyr: joins, Basic flavors of R objects
+oct-06 tues    <a href="cm009_r-objects-collections.html">cm009</a>: Basic flavors of R objects, Writing your own R functions
-oct-08 thurs   cm010: Split-Apply-Combine, Writing your own R functions
+oct-08 thurs   cm010: Writing your own R functions, Split-Apply-Combine
 oct-13 tues    cm011: Tidy data and reshaping
 oct-15 thurs   cm012: Be the boss of your factors
 oct-20 tues    cm013: Practical graphing tips